Roberto Locatelli

-Roberto Locatelli (born 5 July 1974) is a former Italian motorcycle rider who won the 125cc World Championship in 2000.
+Roberto Locatelli (born 5 July 1974) is an Italian former motorcycle rider who won the 125cc World Championship in 2000, and the Italian Sport Production Championship in 1993.

 Locatelli was born in Bergamo.
 He started the 250cc World Championship of 2007 with a Gilera, but was severely injured in a practice session crash which caused him a broken leg and ankle and a concussion.
 He recovered in time to race two months later at Le Mans.